techtimo/Spotmap/readme.txt

 Now you can enter your XML Feed Id, a name for the feed and a password if you have one.
 Press "Save".
 A few minutes later Wordpress will download the points that are present in the XML Feed.

-In the mean time we can create an empty map with the Shortcode:
+In the mean time you can create an empty map with the Shortcode:
 `[spotmap]`

+If you use the block editor Gutenberg, you can search for a block named 'Spotmap'.

 🎉 Congrats!
 You just created your first Spotmap. 🎉

+If you use the Block editor make sure to select the map and click on the settings icon in the top right corner, in order to see all settings related to the map.

+If you use the shortcode,check the Additional attributes section.
 👉 If you need help to configure your map, post a question in the [support forum](https://wordpress.org/support/plugin/spotmap/). 👈
 ### Additional attributes

+If you add new maps, check the FAQ

 To fine tune the map, there are some attributes we can pass with the shortcode: